 Construction Wood – Not accepted locally.
-Accepted at the Summit County SCRAP.
+Accepted at the Summit County Resource Allocation Park.
 Must be separate loads for lower rates – raw dimensional lumber only – no creosoted, painted, stained or treated lumber in construction wood – no plywood or OSB.
 No trash or other construction debris.
 No metal hardware.
 Contaminated loads charged at loose trash rate, along with applicable surcharges and additional hauling fees.
 Slash and stumps must be separate loads for the lower rates (no dirt, rocks, or trash in load).
-Contact Summit County SCRAP for more info at 970-468-9263 x 0.
+Contact SCRAP for more info at 970-468-9263 x 0.

 Electronics, computers, e-recycling – The Lake County Landfill and Recycling Center accept electronics for recycling.
 A fee is attached to some electronics.
 Laptops, cellphone, CPUS and digital cameras are free.
 These items should NOT be dumped in the landfill as they contain toxic elements that are harmful to human and natural resources.
 To view electronics pricing, click here.

-iPods, iPhones, and other iThings – The Leadville True Value Hardware and the Lake County Recycling Center are now accepting ipods, iphones and cellular phones for free.
+iPods, iPhones, and other iThings – The Lake County Recycling Center are now accepting ipods, iphones and cellular phones for a small fee.
 Apple retail stores accept old iPods and such for free recycling, and you’ll even receive a 10% discount for a replacement.
 Since we don’t have an Apple retail store, you can also jump on the Apple website and request a free, pre-paid mailing label to ship your iThing back to them.
 This is truly the best option, because when the manufacturer is in charge of recycling, that manufacturer just might begin to make more recyclable and less toxic iThings.
-But, for convenience sake, you can also take them to the True Value in Leadville for recycling.

 Mercury Thermometers and Switches – These are perhaps the nastiest of the little toxic things.
 As we know, mercury is a potent neurotoxin and should be handled with great care.
 Currently, you can take these materials to Summit County any day for disposal.
 Up to 4 of these mercury containing devices for free at Summit County’s Household Hazardous Waste (HHW) program, located at the Summit County Resource Allocation Park (SCRAP), which is open Monday to Friday from 7:30am-3:30pm.
 Commercial businesses please call SCRAP 970-468-9263 x 0.